MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 During the training of the model, the code only uses the exposure time, not the ISO.
 When you change the ISO instead of keeping the ratio correct, the results are not good.
 So, the results of this new dataset show how important it is to keep in mind that the ratio between the exposure time for the long images and the short images should be between 100 and 300.
 Only then should the ISO be changed to get a sufficiently (un)lit image.
 It also shows how difficult it is to get a good dataset.
 Of course, it is also possible that the problem lies somewhere else, but the results from these experiments seem to point in this direction.

 ### Making of Dataset C2 <a name="making-of-dataset-c2"></a>
 For the making of the dataset C2, the Canon EOS 100D was used.
 On the Canon website (n.d.), the specifications stay the camera has an 18 MP CMOS sensor that can shoot 14 bit-depth images in CR2 format.
 This is a Canon version of the RAW format.
-The sensor has a quad Bayer filter and a max ISO of 12800.
+The sensor has a Quad-Bayer filter and a max ISO of 12800.

 Difficulties experienced while creating the C2 dataset is that this camera did not have a tripod.
 Also, the night in question, it had been raining.
 In order to protect the camera, a stool had been taken to put the camera on when making pictures.
 This means every outside image is taken from a relatively low angle.